Paul1911/Delay-Prediction/README.md

     ├── models             <- Trained and serialized models, model predictions, or model summaries │
     ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
+Naming convention is a number (for ordering), │
-    │                         `1.0-jqp-initial-data-exploration`.
-    │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │